chuckallison/foundations-of-computing/README.md

 * Context‑free grammars and pushdown automata
 * Turing machines and decidability
 * Reductions and computability
-* Numerous worked examples and exercises
+* Numerous worked examples and exercises, code examples in Python

 The text is suitable for CS majors, CS minors, and motivated programmers who want a deeper understanding of computation.